wp-plugins/constant-contact-widget/readme.txt

 == Changelog ==

 = 1.0 =
-* Initial release
+* First release of Constant Contact Widget

 = 1.1 =
-* Improved error handling
+* Improved error handling and feedback in Constant Contact Widget

 = 1.2 =
-* Replaced WP deprecated function attribute_escape
+* Replaced deprecated WordPress function attribute_escape

 = 1.3 =
-* Option to collect names
+* Added option to collect names to Constant Contact Widget

 = 1.4 =
-* Javascript rewritten to be wptexturize friendly when using the_widget() call
+* Javascript rewritten to be wptexturize friendly when Constant Contact is embedded using the_widget()

 = 1.5 =
-* Allows redirection to url on success
+* Constant Contact Widget now allows redirection to url on success

 = 1.6 =
-* Wrapped in form element, allows enter key to submit form
+* Wrapped Constant Contact widget in form element, allows enter key to submit form

+= 1.7 =
+* Javascript is now tolerant of extra html elements in the Constant Contact Widget